Your first lead gen campaign

 Step 3 - Run your first search

-Search LinkedIn for [job title] in [industry/location].
+Find [job title] in [industry/location].

 Here's what your agent does:

-- Evaluates each profile against your ICP
+- Evaluates each one against your ICP

 - Saves qualified contacts to your campaign